 Pack 143 meets in the Family Life Center during the school year Monday at 6:30 pm.
 The Pack meets together for the opening ceremony then break apart to meet in their Dens.

 For more information contact: Cubmaster April Petersen (308) 520-2022 Assistant Cubmaster Trish Prine (918) 519-7188 Committee Chairman Jamie Harp (918) 527-0648

 Girls ages 7-11 At Girl Scouts, you’re going to have tons of fun, make new friends and go on fantastic new adventures.
 Currently two girl scout troops are meeting at our church: Girl Scout Troop 409 meets the Family Life Center under the leadership of Laura Moody (918) 508-6912.
 Girl Scout Troop 1409 meets in the Fellowship hall under the leadership of Candace Stewart (918) 232-5458

-Both troops meet during the school year on Thursday evenings beginning at 6:00 p.m.
+Troop 409 will meet during the school year on Thursday evenings beginning at 6:00 p.m.
 Troop 1409 will meet during the school year on Tuesday evenings beginning at 6:00 p.m.